Canker Sore on Your Uvula? Here’s How To Tell and Find a Fix

 The tonsils are the two balls of glandular tissue that sit on either side of the back of the throat.
 Tonsillitis occurs when a virus or bacteria takes up residence in the tonsils, causing them to swell and become painful.

-The swelling from tonsillitis can sometimes extend to the uvula, causing it to swell, become painful, or appear more red than normal.
+The inflammation from tonsillitis can sometimes extend to the uvula, causing it to swell, become painful, or appear more red than normal.

 Uvulitis simply means a swollen uvula.
 A number of conditions other than canker sores can cause uvulitis.
 These include: